Interested in taking summer classes? Learn about what type of aid is available and how to receive a financial aid award.

 - Have eligibility for at least one of the three aid types listed above

-- Be registered in at least 6 units (undergraduate students) or 4 units (graduate students) during the Summer priority registration.
+- Be registered in at least 6 units as an undergraduate student (or 4 units as a graduate student) during the Summer priority registration.

-Students do not get awarded until after they have completed the "Report Summer Units" To Do List, located in their Student Center.
+Students do not get a summer award offer until after they have completed the "Report Summer Units" on their Student's Center To Do List.

 Summer Tuition and Fees

-For complete information on Summer 2021 tuition fees, deadlines for payment, and refund schedule please visit the Bursar’s Office website
+For complete information on Summer 2022 tuition fees, deadlines for payment, and refund schedule please visit the Bursar’s Office website.